XuehaiPan/LaTeX-Templates/README.md

 code --new-window Assignment   # open a template folder using VS Code
 ```

 Open the `main.tex` file in a VS Code tab, then compile it with LaTeX-Workshop extension tool in the left panel, or use keyboard shortcut: `Ctrl / Cmd + Alt + B`.
-Get more about the extension features from [wiki](https://github.com/James-Yu/LaTeX-Workshop/wiki).
+See the [wiki](https://github.com/James-Yu/LaTeX-Workshop/wiki) page of LaTeX-Workshop for more details about the extension features.

-Useful keyboard shortcuts (may be overridden by keymap settings):
+Some useful keyboard shortcuts (may be overridden by keymap settings):

 - View LaTeX PDF file (`Ctrl / Cmd + Alt + V`)
 - Build with last used recipe (`Ctrl / Cmd + Alt + B`)